nre-learning/proposals/antidote-v1.0/MP1-syringe-redesign.md

 First, an overview of the existing architecture, and a high-level overview of what we want to change.

+## Justification

+In short, the existing Syringe design is monolithic, and we're going to break it up into individual microservices.
+To facilitate this, I'm doing a good amount of prototyping, and I quickly realized that covering my discoveries and experiences here would make a good blog post series.

+### Monoliths are Okay

+The existing architecture was intentional - the name of the game initially was getting a PoC out quickly, so that the community could get their hands on the project ASAP.
+It was demonstrably easier at the time to just place all functionality and state into a single binary and deal with the downsides.

+On talking with others, it seems this isn't an uncommon choice - it's a tradeoff that may be worth considering if you have similar requirements.
+If, instead, I was building this for a business that required it to be stable from the outset, and couldn't tolerate a rewrite a year down the line, I would probably have made different decisions.

+A year ago, the most important thing to do was to put **something** out there that showed the promise of curriculum-as-code, and publishing a reference curriculum (NRE Labs) that the community could start contributing to.
+Since we knew NRE Labs was never going to be a revenue-generator, it was okay for us to make short-term decisions that would otherwise seem crazy - things like keeping all state in memory in a single binary that would occasionally crash and wipe its own slate.

+### Why Microservices?

+In making every design decision, it has to come back to your requirements.
+For us, the requirements for this phase of things are pretty clear:

+- Resilience is becoming more important.
+To create a stable platform for the community to rely on for learning infrastructure automation for the long-term, a

+It's very trendy right now to move to a microservices application architecture (or at least talk about it) so to avoid getting lumped in with the bandwagon crowd, let me spend some time talking about some of the reasons we're doing it here.

+That said, we're clearly moving ahead with the rewrite to microservices, so here are some reasons:

+- A year ago our chief consideration was getting the project off the ground quickly.
+Now, our chief consideration is to make it easier for folks to contribute to the Antidote platform.
+Breaking it up into different components means a lot less for folks to wrap their heads around at a time.
+- The application is still pretty small, and the internal architecture is actually pretty compatible with the intended rewrite pattern with channels and NATS, so the pain is reduced.

 ## High-Level Architecture

 The current Syringe architecture is quite simple.
 It all compiles to a single binary: `syringed`, but is logically